Ficles/basic_image_file_format/README.md

 All of the code in this project is written in rust.

 This is my first rust project so please be kind.
+(This was FAR to complex for my first rust project I think my brain exploded.)

 I was inspired to make this because of [this](https://youtu.be/48B8FPmMT0g) video by FaceDev